MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 Some Aspects are attached to characters, allowing the player or GM to express in their own words what makes the character unique and interesting.
-Other Aspects refer to the world around the characters, or the story taking place in it; an Aspect can be a detail within the current scene, a summary of the overarching plot arc, or literally any other phrase that the players or GM find pertinent.
+Other Aspects refer to the world around the characters, or the story taking place in it.
+An Aspect can be a detail within the current scene, a summary of the overarching plot arc, or literally any other phrase that the players or GM find pertinent.